RANKED: The Top 80 Best Golf Courses in Wales

 Prestatyn Golf Club.

 The most northerly course in the Principality is mainly Fred Collins’ work.
-The front nine is closer to the sea but based on flatter land, and the holes actually get more sophisticated on the second half.
-A gentle links with five par 5s.
-It’s playable all year, has slick greens and a strong back nine.
+The front nine is closer to the sea but based on flatter land, and the holes actually get more sophisticated on controued rolling linksland on the second half with some quite superb holes.
+It’s playable all year and has slick greens.

-The first of the new entries in our guide to the best courses in Wales.
+A high-quality rural parkland with great short holes in the heart of the Alyn Valley.
 “Some of the best greens you will play on,” says one panelist.
 Lovely variety of holes, with water in play on several fine greens.
-Interesting par 3s.

 42. Cottrell Park (Mackintosh)

-Much-improved in recent years and is now a fine test from tee to green.
-Expect it to rise after this entry.
+Much-improved in recent years and is now a fine test from tee to green, offering pleasure and challenge in pleasing proportions.
 The Button Gwinnett course here is also terrific.

 41. Rhuddlan

-A small slip for Rhuddlan, which first entered our Wales ranking in 2017.
 It sits in the Vale of Clwyd and is sheltered by the Clwydian Range.
 Expect a long but gently undulating parkland with mature trees lining the fairways and large greens.
-Rhuddlan has benefited from a recent reconfiguration of the layout.
+Rhuddlan has benefited from a recent reconfiguration of the layout, offering lots. ofdog-legs and variation.

 40. Aberystwyth

 Plotted by Harry Vardon above the coastal town, Aberystwyth enjoys sensational views over Cardigan Bay.
 Plenty of fun holes across the tumbling land – and a screensaver-worthy picture is never far away.
-Expect a physical workout with some long, uphill par 4s.
+Expect a physical workout with some long, uphill par 4s, and likely some wind due to the lofty setting.

 An attractive parkland to the north of Wales’ capital city with several tree-lined fairways criss-crossed by streams that make for a challenge.
 Excellent pedigree and varied holes across undulating terrain.